andifalk/springio25-security-workshop/labs/passkeys/README.md

 You will then be prompted to select the Passkey you want to use.
 ![Select Authenticator](image/authenticator_selection.png "Select Authenticator")

-4. **Hello API**: After logging in with the Passkey, you will be redirected to the welcome page.
-Click on the **Call Hello API** link to call the testing API that welcomes you as a user.

 If you have used your phone or another device to register the Passkey, you will be prompted to use that device to log in.
 This is the cross-device feature of Passkeys.

 ![Phone Authenticator](image/phone_authenticator.png "Phone Authenticator")

+##### 4.Call Hello API

+After logging in with the Passkey, you will be redirected to the welcome page.
+Click on the **Call Hello API** link to call the testing API that welcomes you as a user.

-> 💡 **Note**: Look inside the `src/main/java/com/example/passkeys/HelloApi.java` class to see how the `Principle` differs depending on the Authentication mechanism.
+Look inside the `src/main/java/com/example/passkeys/HelloApi.java` class to see how the `Principle` differs depending on the Authentication mechanism.

 ```java
 @RestController